Evident-Industrial/NDE_Open_File_Format/site/docs/overview.md

 ## About the project

-Copyright  [EVIDENT](https://www.evidentscientific.com/), All rights reserved.

 ### License

-The NDE Format is distributed under an [MIT license](https://github.com/Evident-Industrial/NDE_Open_File_Format/tree/main/LICENSE.txt).
+The NDE Format is distributed under an [MIT license](https://github.com/Evident-Industrial/NDE_Open_File_Format/blob/main/LICENSE).

 ### Support